A North Carolina Concealed Handgun Permit does not let you carry everywhere. The statute that grants the CHP, N.C. Gen. Stat. § 14-415.11(c), opens...

 Section 14-409.40 is the statewide preemption statute for firearm regulation.
 Subsection (f) preserves local authority to:

 The bottom-line preemption rule for prohibited-places purposes.
 A county or municipality may post a city hall, a public library, a city or county office building, or a public park as a no-firearms zone.
-A locked-vehicle storage right in the parking area is preserved.
-Outside the categories that G.S.
-14-409.40(f) carves out, the entire field of firearm regulation is preempted from local governments, so a city or county may not extend a firearm prohibition onto public streets, public sidewalks, or other generally accessible public spaces.
+The poster's authority does not extend to making it a felony or higher-grade misdemeanor than § 14-415.21 prescribes for CHP violations or than Article 22B prescribes for trespass.
+A locked-vehicle storage right is preserved in the parking area.
+Local governments may not extend the prohibited-places list onto public streets, public sidewalks, or other generally accessible public spaces.

 | Question | Answer | Statute |